 A new sewer system would provide a long-term, community-wide solution.

-Why we are considering a new sewer system now
+Why we are considering a new wastewater system now

 - The RM is anticipating receiving significant funding from the federal and provincial governments.
 The Government of Canada and the Government of Manitoba’s Investing in Canada Infrastructure Fund is expected to cover as much as 73% of the total cost of the sewer project.
 There is no guarantee this funding will be in place in the future.